 The Intimate Earthquake Archive

-Tactile earthquake vests and compositions derived from seismic recordings.
+Tactile earthquake vests and haptic compositions derived from the seismic archive of the Groningen gas fields.
 Interactive radio broadcast system.
-Sandstone earth core samples and wooden scaffolding.
+Sandstone earth core samples, wooden scaffolding and written text.